abernix/wercker-step-eslint/README.md

 ## 0.1.0

 Initial commit.
-Inspired entirely by the jshint step from wercker.
+Inspired entirely by the eslint step from wercker.